combo-lab/combo_new/README.md

 # create a project from combo_lite template
 $ mix combo_new.lite demo

-# create a project from combo_saas template
+# create a project from live_saas template
 $ mix combo_new.saas demo
 ```